VAMSApp/OnAirDiscordBot/README.md

 | [/aircraft](#aircraft-detail-aircraft-identifier) | shows details about a given aircraft |
 | [/jobs](#jobs-jobs) | shows a list of all jobs in the registered Virtual Airline |
 | [/flights](#flights-flights) | shows a list of all flights in the registered Virtual Airline |

-## Planned Features
-- [ ] Add cash flow related commands to indicate income vs expense and profit margins, see [#2](https://github.com/VAMSApp/OnAirDiscordBot/issues/2) for more information
-- [ ] Add persistence layer to track data over time and allow for more advanced features, see [#8](https://github.com/VAMSApp/OnAirDiscordBot/issues/8) for more information
-  - [ ] Ability for users to link their Discord account to their OnAir company, see [#9](https://github.com/VAMSApp/OnAirDiscordBot/issues/9) for more information
-  - [ ] polling & alerting functionality for flight & job status changes, see [#4](https://github.com/VAMSApp/OnAirDiscordBot/issues/4) for more information

-## Help & Support

-feel free to reach out to me on discord with any questions, my discord username is `ndboost`.
-I also idle in the #web-apis channel on the [OnAir company's official discord server](https://discord.com/invite/WY5htXu).

 ### Virtual Airline Details (/detail :ephemeral?)